 - Marinate the pork with it and keep for 6-7 hrs, preferably overnight.

-- Heat mustard oil and in a deep and heavy bottom pan.
+- Heat mustard oil in a deep and heavy-bottomed pan.

 - Also, add the sugar to it and let it caramelize.